mohith-sakthivel/rainbow_dqn/README.md

 </p>

-## Description

-Deep Q-Learning Network (DQN) [2] is one of the most popular deep reinforcement learning algorithms.
-It is an off-policy learning algorithm that is highly sample efficient.
-Over the years, many improvements were proposed to improve the performance of DQN.
-Of the many extensions available for the DQN algorithm, some popular enhancements were combined by the DeepMind team and presented as the Rainbow DQN algorithm.
-These imporvements were found to be mostly orthogonal, with each component contributing to various degrees.

-The six add-ons to the base DQN algorithm in the Rainbow version are

-    1. Double Q-Learning

-    2. Prioritized Experience Replay

-    3. Dueling Networks

-    4. Multi-step (n-step) Learning

-    5. Distributional Value Learning

-    6. Noisy Networks

-### 1. Double Q-learning
-DQN introduced the concept of using of two different networks - a policy network for action selection and a target network for bootsrapping values during learning.
-This helped to improve stability and thereby avoid oscillations.
-DQN suffered from an over-estimation bias as the target network always bootstraps with the maximum next state-action value.
-Hence some noise in the target estimation is sufficient to make the algorithm over-optimiistic.

-Van Hassalt et. al [3] introduced a method to alleviate this effect by decoupling the argmax selection and state-action value calculation through the use of two different networks.
-The policy network is used for maximum action value selection and the target network is used for bootstrapping the selected state-action pair values.

-### 2. Prioritized Experience Replay
-Prioritized experience replay is a crucial part of DQN.
-It provides stability by breaking correlations in the agent's experience.
-The transitions expereienced by the agent is stored in a buffer.
-A mini-batch is sampled from this buffer uniformly and is used at each learning step.
-Thus older experience, which is likely to be different from the observations encountered during current policy, is also available for learning.
-This breaks the correlations and provides a rich and diverse experience to learn from.

-A suggested by Silver et al. in [1] some experiences have more prospect for potential learning.
-Better performance can be obtained by prioritizing transitions with greater learning potential.
-The td-error of the transition is a readily available proxy for the learning potential metric.
-Schaul et al. [4] proposed a proportial method and a rank based method to achieve this prioritizing.
-Though the rainbow paper uses the proportional variant, this implementation uses the rank based variant as it is less sensitive to outliers.
-An effective implementation of the prioritized queue is necessary to avoid excessive computational overhead.
-The priority queue is implemented here using a Binary Search Tree (BST).

-### 3. Dueling Networks
-Wang et al. [5] showed that that the performance of DQN can be improved by decoupling the value estimation and advantage estimation.
-This dueling architecture has a shared layer of networks followed by two separate streams - one for estimating state value and another for the action advantag.
-These two streams are again combined to compute the state-action values.
-This allows for better generalization across actions

-### 4. MultiStep Learning
-Bootstrapping over multiple time steps has always been an effective technique in temporal difference learning [6].
-Mnih et al. [7] in their famous A3C paper proposed the idea of using multistep learning in Deep Reinforcement Learning algorithms like DQN.
-The n-step variants generally lead to faster learning.
-Most common choices of n are in the range 3-5.

-### 5. Distributional Value Learning
-Reinforcement learning literature has predominantly focussed on learning an estimate of the expectation of the return.
-However, Bellemare et al. [8] showed that learning a distribution rather than a fixed return provides better stability particularly when using funtion approximation.
-Hence here, the action-value function is approximated as a factorized probability distribution.

-### 6. Noisy Networks
-Achieving a directed exploration strategy is not very straightforward with Neural Networks.
-The most common exploration policy - epsilon greedy, is quite inefficient as the exploration is random.
-Fortunato et al. [9] introduced NosiyNets which have a parameteric noise variable embedded into their layers.
-This induced stochasticity proves to be an effective exploration strategy over the traditional methods.
-This implementation uses Noisy Linear layers with factorized gaussion noise.

 ## Usage

 For those interested in studying the contributions of various rainbow components, the code supports functionlity to perform ablation studies.
 However, some combinations might not have the helper functions pre-defined.
 To disable improvements, modify the arguments passed to the rainbow class as necessary and pass the flags that disable the respective components.